adamleerich/trackone.github.io/_posts/2023-10-01-man-in-the-box-jerrys.md

 ---
-title: "Man in the Box at Jerry's Pizza and Bar"
+title: "New Video: Man in the Box"
 date: 2023-10-01
 # summary_image: ""
 # header_image: "/images/2023-10-01/alice-in-chains-facelift.jpg"